firflant/react-form-component/README.md

 Create React forms just with a pure JSX and let the react-standalone-form manage its state for you.
-A themeable form library based on Context API with a wide selection of ready, user friendly inputs and wide customization abilities to match your design.
+A themeable form library based on Context API with a selection of user friendly inputs and wide customization abilities to match your design and functionality.

 ## Install